imran-salim/ye/README.md

 ```

 ### Usage
-Run either of these two commands to use this application:
+Run either of the two following commands to use this application:
 ```
 ./ye-quote
 ```